One common type of business entity is the Limited Liability Company (LLC).

 A number of factors should go into making the decision between an LLC and a C Corporation, and the ones listed above are only a few to consider.
 If you do establish an LLC, you may be able to later convert it to a corporation.
 However, state laws shall govern the conversion process.

 Forming an LLC

-The first step to forming an LLC is to determine the name of the business.
-You’ll want to do research on the names because if there is already an LLC in the state with the name you want, you won’t be able to register it.
-Your business name will, most likely, have to include either Limited Liability Company, Limited Company, LLC, L.L.C, Ltd. Liability Company or some other variation.
-Finally, there might be some rules in your state that you can’t include certain words in the name, such as Bank or City.
+To form an LLC, you must select a name for the business.
+You’ll want to do your research, because if there is already an LLC in the state with the name you want, you likely won’t be able to register it.
+Most likely, your business name will have to include either Limited Liability Company, Limited Company, LLC, L.L.C, Ltd. Liability Company, or some other variation.
+Review the applicable state’s rules carefully since there may be restrictions on what you can name your LLC.

-With the name squared away, the next step is to file your LLC’s Articles of Organization.
+With the name chosen, you also should draft the LLC’s Articles of Organization.
 Some states refer to this as a “Certificate of Organization” or “Certificate of Formation.”
-Whatever the name, the goal of the document is the same: to give the basic information on the LLC.
-This includes the name, the address, and in many cases, the name of all the members of the LLC.
+Whatever the name, the goal of the document is to give the basic information on the LLC.
+This document typically will include the name and address of the business, and in many cases, the names of all the members of the LLC.